mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 mechanisms.
 The use of congestion controllers which don't provide a pacing mechanism is out of scope of this document.

-> **TODO:** Add considerations for bandwidth shares when a QUIC connection is
-> shared between RTP and non-RTP streams?

 ## Congestion Control at the QUIC layer {#cc-quic-layer}

 If congestion control is to be applied at the transport layer, it is RECOMMENDED